BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ### Method 2 (doesn't require manual cloning into a local repository)
 - copy this project's `/examples/fusion_text_output.cc` into your new PlatformIO project's `/src` folder.
 You may want to rename it `main.cc`  or `main.cpp` to remind yourself that it contains the `setup()` and `loop()` functions.
 - copy this project's `platformio.ini`into your new project's root directory (or use it to modify the relevant sections in your own project's `platformio.ini`).
 Locate the section `lib_deps =` and add the line https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP.git.
-This section should also list the EEPROM and Wire libraries.

 Method 2 results in the library code being imported into PlatformIO's `.pio` folder.